How to Build the Fastest Pinewood Derby Car

 Project step-by-step (9)

 Wood holds water, and water adds weight.
-We want weight, but we want the weight where it’s most beneficial.
+You want weight, but you’ll want the weight where it’s most beneficial.
 Pre-heat your oven to 250 degrees, then bake your block for 2 hours.
 All the water evaporates, allowing more control during the next few steps.

 To reduce even more friction against the track, raise one of the front wheels just slightly higher than the other so that it doesn’t touch the track.
 If you try this step, the center of balance needs to be exactly down the centerline of the body so that the car doesn’t wander on the track.
 Again, check with your local rules to see if this is allowed.

-Because only dry lubricant is allowed, the solution most people agree upon is graphite.
+Because only dry lubricant is allowed, the most common solution is graphite.
 Where do you use the graphite?
 Everywhere; wheels, axles, axle slots.
 The type of graphite doesn’t matter.
 It all works, so buy the cheap stuff.
 Spin each wheel numerous times to help the graphite break down for maximum performance.

 Most derby cars are designed so they don’t start until the starting pin fully drops.
 But there’s a simple way to let the car start inching forward while the pin is moving, giving you a head start.
 Unfold a paper clip, making it a three-sided rectangle.
 Mark and drill hole locations on the front end of the car, ensuring that once assembled, the paperclip doesn’t extend past the front of the car.
 Drill 1/4-in. into the body and glue the paperclip ends into the holes with CA glue.